pulumi/docs/content/docs/guides/crosswalk/aws/iam.md

 a logical OR across the statements when evaluating them.
 If multiple policies apply to a request, AWS applies a logical OR across all of those policies when evaluating them.

-For more extensive details about IAM policies and their contents, please [refer to the AWS documentation online]( https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
+For more extensive details about IAM policies and their contents, refer to the [AWS access policies documentation]( https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 ### Using the PolicyDocument Interface